hiepbk/hiepbk.github.io/publications.md

 ## 2022
 * Contact-timing and Trajectory Optimization for 3D Jumping on Quadruped Robots
 <b>Chuong Nguyen&#10036;</b>, Quan Nguyen
 <em>IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS 2022)</em>  \[[<font color="brown">paper</font>](https://ieeexplore.ieee.org/abstract/document/9981284){:target="blank"}\].
-(I'm not author of this paper.
-However, as a internship student at , Dynamic Robotics and Control lab, I supported Chuong Nguyen in simulation and hardware experimentation.
-Thanks Chuong Nguyen and Prof. Quan Nguyen for guidanced me and mentioned my assistance in the acknowledgments).
+(I am not the author of this paper.
+However, during my internship at the Dynamic Robotics and Control Lab, I assisted Chuong Nguyen in simulation and hardware experimentation.
+I would like to express my gratitude to Chuong Nguyen and Prof. Quan Nguyen for their guidance and for acknowledging my contribution in the acknowledgments section).